MaaKaa/CompetenceTestApp/README.md

 Thanks to this app NGOs can:

     1. Generate a competence test for a particular project,
-    2. Ask volunteers to fill it in,
+    2. Ask volunteers to fill it in by sendng them an automatic invitation,
     3. View the results: find out, what volunteers learnt through this project.

 Benefits: